kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The value is encoded as an sh-integer.
 The default value is zero.

 A server SHOULD transmit HTTP responses in the order of their urgency values.
-The lesser the value is, the higher the precedence is.
+The lower the value, the higher the precedence.

 The following example shows a request for a CSS file with the urgency set to `-1`: